-Ice Nine Kills have released a deluxe version of their brilliant horror film-themed album 'The Silver Scream'.
-Aside from being an incredible display of dramatic metalcore brilliance, it's also overflowing with so many easter eggs packed into this one album.
+Seriously, how incredible is Ice Nine Kills' 'The Silver Scream'.
+Aside from being an incredible display of dramatic metalcore brilliance, it's also overflowing with so many easter eggs.
 So many in fact, that we asked frontman Spencer Charnas to talk us through each track, one at a time.
 Over to Spencer:

 'The American Nightmare'

 Says Spencer: "This song just felt like a really powerful way to bring people into the world of ‘The Silver Scream’.
 It just felt right - it’s upbeat and fast-paced, much like the film that it’s based on.
 It also has that dream-like euphoric quality that Wes Craven definitely put into the masterpiece that is A Nightmare On Elm Street.
 It’s a brutal film, but there are also those slow motion dreamy shots such as the girls jumping rope and doing the ‘one, two, Freddy’s coming for you’ chant.
 I’ve been working on making those seamless transitions between the heavy and melodic in our music for years - it’s taken a long time to perfect that, and it’s never been a light switch thing.
 It’s much more like a dimmer that slowly creeps up on you.

 "Also, the infomercial you hear at the start is something real that we found and sampled - it’s an instructional video about dreams and what they mean and the importance of sleep.
 We were lucky enough to find that it was so old that it was in public domain, so people are able to use it without needing to get approval.
 There were a lot of other opinions about how this song should start, but for me this was the right way to start - it feels iconic.
 I’m so pleased to find other people felt the same way when they heard it."

 'Thank God It's Friday'